 Yet another Norm Barney discovery came with a phone call from Mayfield, where a person was keen to dispose of hundreds of glass negatives by renowned photographer Charles Kerry, who had visited Newcastle around the turn of last century.

 Norm described the collection briefly in a talk he gave years later:

 “I went into the caller’s garage and there were about 700 negatives, a lot of which are Newcastle at the turn of the century when Mr Kerry was here.
 He mostly took panoramas, but not often people.
 He went to the harbour, took photos of hotels, houses, buildings, etc.”

 These photos, Norm said, would “become available in the near future”.
 It isn’t clear, however, what became of this particular trove.

 Bert Lovett died in late 1989, the year he and Norm published two books.
 Bert Lovett’s Between the River and the Sea was the book on which Norm and Bert were working when the Ralph Snowball collection changed their lives, and With Camera, Horse and Wagonette was the first book of Snowball images.

 Norm Barney died in 2003, aged 70.

-The remainder of the Ralph Snowball negatives that remained in Norm’s hands were donated to the University of Newcastle’s Cultural Collections.
+The Ralph Snowball negatives that remained in Norm’s hands were donated to the University of Newcastle’s Cultural Collections.
 Many have been scanned and made available online: